-This e-booklet gives you information about applying for reception (infant) classes at Barking and Dagenham infant or primary schools in September 2020.
+This e-booklet gives you information about applying for reception (infant) classes at Barking and Dagenham infant or primary schools in September 2021.
 It also contains advice for parents and carers with young children about pre-school learning and admission arrangements to junior school.
+However, the Plain English Campaign's Crystal Mark does not apply to pages 33 to 34.